Complex issues often keep teens from educational success.

 Teens may be dealing with abusive parents, homelessness, special education needs, or immigration issues.
 They may be parents and need financial assistance so they can finish high school, or be living in a shelter without transportation to school.

-We established the Teen Legal Advocacy Clinic in 1998 on site at Hartford Public High School, making this one of six school-based legal services programs in the country at that time.
+We established the Teen Legal Advocacy Clinic in 1998 on site at Hartford Public High School, one of six school-based legal services programs in the country at that time.
 In 2007, we opened a Clinic on site at Harding High School in Bridgeport.

 Our Mobile Legal Office stops throughout the community to help youth resolve legal issues.
 We work with teens who are involved with other community agencies and with youth who live in shelters throughout the state.